brson/hackmd-collab/compile-time-1.md

 - [MIR-level constant propagation][cprop]
   - Performs constant propagation on MIR, which reduces duplicated LLVM work on monomorphized functions.
   - Developed by [@wesleywiser].
+- [MIR optimizations][mo1]
+  - Optimizing MIR should be faster that optimizeng monomorphized LLVM IR.
+  - Not in stable compilers yet.
+  - Developed by [@wesleywiser] and others.
 - `cargo build -Ztimings` ([1][cbt1], [2][cbt2])
   - Collects and graphs information about cargo's parallel build timings.
   - Developed by [@ehuss] and [@luser].